derfel-c/climate-quiz/README.md

 # climate-quiz

-This game was developed during a four day Project Management course in which we were tasked to develop a small game according to the cutomers wishes.
+This game was developed during a four day Project Management course in which we were tasked to develop a small game according to the customers wishes.

 ---